 It’s not a job a sole DIYer can easily undertake, though the cost of hiring professionals rises significantly if several people are needed to lift a new RSJ into position.

-Pro Tip: On a load-bearing wall, professional builders have the knowledge required to temporarily support the ceiling before bedding an RSJ on concrete padstones.
+Pro Tip: On a load-bearing wall, professional builders know how to temporarily support the ceiling before installing an RSJ on concrete padstones.

 Again, this depends on whether the wall is internal or external.